herbsjs/herbsjs.github.io/docs/entity/features.md

 const user = User.fromJSON(`{ "name": "Beth"}`)
 ```

-By default `fromJSON` serializes only keys that have been defined in the entity.
+By default `fromJSON` serializes only keys that have been defined in the entity as fields.
 If you want to add other keys during serialization, use `.fromJSON(data, { allowExtraKeys: true })`.

 ### JSON.stringify(entity)